WriteRead024/GitTesting/SubfolderFour-PullRequests/subfolderfour-pullrequests.md

 [automatically close issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).&nbsp;
 That might be an interesting thing to test further.

-After the pull request was merged on GitHub, GitHub created a commit for the result of the merge and the pull-req-test branch was left active on the repository.&nbsp; It is probably normal to then delete the branch if it is not going to be worked on further, but I left the pull-req-test branch specificially as part of the exercise.
+During the run-through of the above process, after the pull request was merged on GitHub, GitHub created a commit for the result of the merge and the pull-req-test branch created in step two was left active on the repository.&nbsp; At that point it would probably be normal to then delete the branch if it is not going to be worked on further, but I left the pull-req-test branch specificially as part of the exercise.

 ## Additional Notes